Geastrum saccatum: Habitat and distribution

 Geastrum saccatum is saprobic, and grows scattered or clustered together in leaf litter of humus, usually in late summer and fall.
 It has a cosmopolitan distribution, and is well adapted to tropical regions.
 It is common in Hawaiian dry forests.

-The species has been collected in North America (Canada, the United States and Mexico), Central America (the Congo and Panama), South America (Argentina, Uruguay, and Brazil), Cuba, Africa (Tanzania, West Africa, and South Africa), Asia (China and India), and Tobago.
+The species has been collected in North America (Canada, the United States and Mexico), Central America (the Congo and Panama), South America (Argentina, Uruguay, and Brazil), Cuba, Africa (Tanzania, West Africa, and South Africa), Asia (China and India), and Tobago and Toowoomba, QLD, Australia.
 In North America, it is found September–December on the west coast and July–October elsewhere.

 Potential uses

 The species is inedible in its mature state, in which it is usually found.

 Bioactive compounds

 A β-glucan–protein complex extracted from G. saccatum was isolated and analysed and shown to have antiinflammatory, antioxidant, and cytotoxic activities.
 It is suggested that the mechanism for the antiinflammatory activity is due to inhibition of the enzymes nitric oxide synthase and cyclooxygenase.